-Willard van Orman Quine in [Qui37] suggests an alternative repertoire of logical constants for set theory, to wit abstraction and the subset relation.
-This shows that one can imagine setups that do not fit our framework, i.e., setups that do not have the usual division of labor between the propositional connectives and the quantifiers.
+Quine (1937) suggests an alternative repertoire of logical constants for set theory, to wit abstraction and the subset relation.
+This shows that one can imagine setups that do not fit our framework, that is, setups that do not have the usual division of labor between the propositional connectives and the quantifiers.
 We did not explore such alternative ideas.

 This paper has a second aim.
 We want to make philosophers acquainted with term rewriting and to illustrate the importance of that field.
 Term Rewriting is a general theory of syntactical transformations, with intuitive concepts and of wide applicability.
 It has its origin in the work of Church and Curry, and, more generally, in proof theory.
 Term Rewriting offers a better, richer view of syntax than one usually gains in reading an introduction to Logic.
 The philosophically salient notion of occurrence has its proper home in a theory of syntactical transformations, where, for example, one develops a methodology to trace the fate of occurrences under syntactical transformations.
 But the importance of term rewriting is not restricted to this; it extends to proof theory and cut-elimination and provides insight into the fundamental notion of computation.
-Our second aim is, we submit, fully in the spirit of Evert Beth, who stressed throughout his career the importance, for logicians and philosophers, to learn what is going on in neighbouring fields.

-Overview The layout of the paper is as follows.
-We start with an introduction to the problem of eliminating ambiguous definite descriptions (Section 2), and provide some historical remarks on attempts to disambiguate such descriptions (Section 3).
-An introduction to higher-order term rewriting is given (Section 4), which is subsequently employed to analyse both the ambiguous and disambiguated description elimination from a rewriting perspective (Section 5).
-We dedicate the one but last section (Section 6) to establish F3, by means of a theorem of propositional logic which is interesting on its own.
+Overview.
+The layout of the paper is as follows.
+We start with an introduction to the problem of eliminating ambiguous definite descriptions (\S 2), and provide some historical remarks on attempts to disambiguate such descriptions (\S 3).
+An introduction to higher-order term rewriting is given (\$4), which is subsequently employed to analyze both the ambiguous and disambiguated description elimination from a rewriting perspective (\$5).
+We dedicate the one but last section (\$6) to establish F3, by means of a theorem of propositional logic which is interesting on its own.